Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 3.md

 In ERA, players not only participate in individual battles and challenges, but also in community battles.
 To register for this event, players must sign up with the REGAR NPC.
 Teams consist of 5 players, and matches are played between two teams.
 The arena is equipped with Artificial Intelligence support and players are randomly assigned to teams based on the application rate.
 Before the event starts, no player can predict which team they will be on.
 Once the event begins, players are placed on either team A or B. The satellite is located at an equal distance from both teams in the center of the field.
 To acquire the satellite, a player clicks on it and waits for 5 seconds.
 After obtaining the satellite, the player must take it to their own area, click on the satellite addition area in their own area, and wait for another 5 seconds to place the satellite in their own area.
 Opposing players will fight to take control of the satellite.
 If a player decides to play for time instead of taking the satellite to their own area after obtaining it from the middle area, the satellite will automatically fall from the opponent's head every 30 seconds, and the opposing player can pick it up.
 The player who drops the satellite or the opposing player can take control of it again by standing on the fallen satellite for 5 seconds.
 When time runs out, the team that successfully places the satellite in their own satellite base wins the event.
 It is important to note that the satellite must be placed in the satellite placement area for it to count.
 If there is no satellite in any area, the event ends in a draw.

 :::tip Reward
-- Players will receive +10 activity rank points upon entry and +1 activity rank point for each kill.
+- Players will receive +10 activity rank points +1 activity token upon entry and +1 activity token for each kill.
+(Player can receive a maximum of 2 kill rewards for each player.)
 - Winning teams will receive 25 Activity Tokens
 - Losing teams will receive 5 Activity Tokens
 - If there is a tie, both teams will receive 5 activity tokens.